jzuhone/acispy/doc/source/command_line.rst

                             The off-nominal roll.
 Default: 0.0
       --dh_heater DH_HEATER
                             Is the DH heater on (1) or off (0)?
 Default: 0/off.
+      --fep_count FEP_COUNT
+                            The number of FEPs which are on.
+      --clocking CLOCKING   Whether or not the CCDs are being clocked.
+      --instrument INSTRUMENT
+                            The instrument which is being used, only for the FP temperature.
+      --q Q                 Target quaternion in the case of the FP temperature.

 Example 1
 +++++++++